tamer1024/hello-world/README.md

 hello world repository
 Hi there
-that's a hello world project on github hope it will be good
+that's a hello world project on github hope it will be good enough